 You can find a calendar with our upcoming events here.

-Training sessions are held on Mondays and Thursdays at 4pm in the CS Seminar Room 1.24 starting in week two of semester.
+Training sessions are held on Mondays and Wednesdays at 4 pm in the CS Seminar Room 1.24 starting in week three of semester.

 Our Monday training sessions focus on advanced topics in algorithms and computer science, but assume no particular prior knowledge.